 Accommodations are used to provide equal access to education for students with disabilities.
-Students that are registered with the Services for Students with Disabilities office (SSD) are approved various accommodations based on current functional limitations.
-Accommodations approved by the college are listed below, however, these are not the only accommodations offered to students by the SSD office.
+Students that are registered with the Office of Disability Services are approved various accommodations based on current functional limitations.
+Accommodations approved by the college include, but are not limited to:

 Alternate Format Texts

 Students whose disability interferes with their ability to effectively utilize standard print materials may be eligible to receive textbooks in alternative formats.
 Alternate format may include electronic, audio, Braille, or large print versions of standard print educational materials.
 Students approved alternate format are encouraged to submit their requests as early as possible, as processing time may vary.